mumanchu/MultiTimerSAMD/README.md

 **pp = 123;			// the sets the-contents-of-the-contents-of pp to 123, so i = 123
 ```

-`&` can also mean _reference to_ (if it's on the left-hand side of the assignment or is a function parameter).
+`&` can also mean _reference to_ (if it's on the left-hand side of the assignment or is a function parameter definition).
 A reference is really a hidden pointer, except you don't need to mess about with `*` and `&`.
 Unlike pointers, references can only be assigned at runtime.

 ```cpp
 int i = 0;